Zelibe/BikeShare/README.md

 #### How can you verify that your data is clean and ready to analyze?
 I checked for missing values using the filter() function, i checked the variable unique values using the count() function and i checked for duplicates using the duplicated() function.

+*The process is documented in Google BikeShare Project.Rmd*

 ### ANALYZE